ibm-cloud-docs/openshift/ts-calico-log-level.md

 Complete the following steps to increase the log level for the `calico-kube-controllers` component.

-1. Edit the daemonset by running the following command.
+1. Edit the deployment by running the following command.

     ```sh
-    oc edit ds calico-node -n calico-system
+    oc edit deploy calico-kube-controllers -n calico-system
     ```
     {: pre}